AUTOMCAS/CV/README.md

 #### Senior Engineering Technician, The UCL Academy, London (2014 - 2022)

-- Collaborating with staff to develop a fantastic Engineering curriculum for students aged 11-18.
+- Collaborated with staff to develop a fantastic Engineering curriculum for students aged 11-18.
+Each year saw many graduates secure places in top Russell Group universities.
-- Teaching staff and students practical and theoretical Engineering skills.
+- Planned and supervised a £100,000 refurbishment of the Engineering department, liaising with senior staff, external specialists and contractors.
-- Training and mentoring junior technicians.
+- Mentored and trained junior technicians to uphold the department's high standards.
-- Maintaining a safe work environment with high wellbeing and health and safety standards.
+- Taught staff and students practical and theoretical Engineering skills.
-- Planning and developing projects and exercises with tight deadlines and specifications.
+- Maintained a safe work environment with high wellbeing and health and safety standards.
-- Running and maintaining equipment and machines.
+- Planned and developed projects and exercises with tight deadlines and specifications.

 #### Intern, Bamboo Bicycle Club, London (2014 - 2015)

-- Developing new ideas and products and improving existing designs.
+- Developed new ideas and products and improving existing designs.
-- Producing and amending CAD models and drawings.
+- Produced and amended CAD models and drawings.
-- Producing instruction manuals and designing product packaging.
+- Produced instruction manuals and designing product packaging.

 #### Projects intern, London Sustainability Exchange, London (2013)

 - Graphical work such as producing logos, flyers and banners for the organisation.
-- Conducting research and aiding with idea generation for projects.
+- Conducted research and aiding with idea generation for projects.

 #### Product design and development, Design and Technology Association, London (2012)